bootstrap-vue/bootstrap-vue/src/components/calendar/README.md

 - `ymd` The date as a `YYYY-MM-DD` string
 - `date` The date as a date object

-the function should eitehr return `true` if the date is selectable (enabled), or `false` if the date cannot be selected (disabled).
+the function should either return `true` if the date is selectable (enabled), or `false` if the date cannot be selected (disabled).
 Note that the function **cannot** be asynchronous, and should return a value as quickly as possible.